 7) What motivated you to work in food/wine?
 Honestly, I got bored with a cubicle desk job at a corporate think tank.
 I told myself there had to be more to life than that.
 So I took a job managing a whimsical wine shop in Washington, DC and haven’t looked back!

 8) Favorite quote?
 Barns burnt down…now I can see the moon (Mizuta Masahide).

 9) What do you want to be when you grow up?
 A poet.

 10) If you had to get a tattoo right this second what would it be and why?
 A realistic oyster with a pearl.
 Lots of reasons.
 I’m an east coast/west coast girl and oysters are a nice metaphor for living on both sides of the country.
 Oyster shells are beautiful.
-I love to eat them.
+I love to eat them (oysters, not the shells).
 I make white wines that are meant to accompany them.
 Pearls are also lovely metaphors – patience, a grain of sand becoming a pearl.
 And, for every major milestone in my life, my parents bought me Mikimoto pearls – earrings, a ring, and a string necklace.
 They are treasures to me!
 In fact, I really only wear my pearl earrings.